 Družboslovne razprave is a peer reviewed journal which publishes papers and book reviews.
 Contributions are invited in fields of sociology, media studies, political science, cultural studies and other studies which are close to these fields.
 The published contributions should display high level of research originality and address the themes which seem relevant to the scientific communities in which the journal is grounded.
 Both in theoretical and methodological respects the journal stands for pluralism.

-- Submissions for Scientific Papers should be sent to the following e-mail address: email@example.com ; submissions for Reviews should be sent to: firstname.lastname@example.org .
+- Submissions for Scientific Papers should be sent to the following e-mail address: firstname.lastname@example.org and email@example.com; submissions for Reviews should be sent to: firstname.lastname@example.org.
 Papers can be written in the Slovenian or English languages.

 - Papers should be double spaced with Times New Roman letter font size 12 and be aligned to the left-hand margin.
 The pages should be numbered consecutively.

 - Articles can range in length from 5,000 to 8,000 words including notes, a list of references and a list of graphic images; the length of book reviews/presentations should range between 1,000 to 1,200 words.
 Graphic images should also be included in the word count – see instruction 12 below.